AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<ML Menu\>
- At top level menu, opens the Moving Light menu where you can run fixture macros.
+ At top level menu, opens the Moving Light menu where you can run fixture macros and access the \[Align\] function.
 Also acts as Menu Latch if pressed while in a submenu.
 See [The ML Menu button](../controlling-fixtures/advanced-options.md/#the-ml-menu-button).
+Not on D9, use \<Macro\> to run fixture macros and \<Align\> to access Align function.

  ---
 ## \<Move\>